Quantization of the higher Berry curvature and the higher Thouless pump: Framework

 This paper is only concerned with the first two columns of (\ref{eqn:invariants-table}), so we will use a simplified notation for their entries.
 Instead of $\derg^{(n,0)}$ we will simply write $\derg^{(n)}$, while $\derg^{(n,1)}$ will be denoted $\dert^{(n)}$.
-Then $\derg^{(n)}$ satisfy eqs. (\ref{eqn:descent-explicit}), while the first few descent equations for $\dert^{(n)}$ look as follows:
+Then $\derg^{(n)}$ satisfy the ordinary descent equations (\ref{eqn:descent-explicit}), of which we will need only the first two: